SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 ## History of v1

-Talk about what v1 could do, and it's short comings.
+Talk about what v1 could do, and its short comings.

 ## Goals for v2